GlassyBridge/Keyboard/README.md

 <div align="center">
   <img width="80%" alt="image" src="https://github.com/user-attachments/assets/3de422af-304e-4d5e-8017-280363eabc6f" />
 </div>
 <p align="center">This project is a custom modular keyboard that has both wireless and wired capabilities.
 It also uses low profile, kailh choc hotswap switches increasing customizability and its overall asthetic.
-Additionally, it offers magnetic connection following the I2C protocol which ensures any type of module can connect to the main board effectively and securely.</p>
+Additionally, it offers magnetic connection following the I2C protocol which enables any type of module can connect to the main board securely.</p>
 <h2></h2>
 <h2> Features </h2>